jerbaroo/flask-access/README.md

 ## Register a user loader

-When a user attempts to access a protected endpoint Flask-Access needs to load the respective user object to check their access rights.
+When a user attempts to access a protected endpoint, Flask-Access needs to load the respective user object to check their access rights.
 For this reason set a function **or** variable in `app.config[flask_access.CURRENT_USER]` that returns the current user object.
 If the user has no account simply return `None`.